Applications for Polymers

 Therefore, it’s no surprise that aerospace engineers are turning toward pultruded FRPs to meet their needs.

-Pultruded FRPs like those manufactured by Tencom are relatively low cost, structurally sound and durable and are leading the way in aerospace innovation.
+Pultruded FRPs, such as those manufactured by Tencom, are relatively low-cost, structurally sound, and durable, and are leading the way in aerospace innovation.

 Thanks to their versatility, current applications of FRPs in aerospace are extremely varied and range from the manufacturing of interior elements to load-bearing structural pieces.

-In both commercial and military aircraft, FRP composites are being used in a variety of ways including in luggage bins, trolleys, radomes, brackets and even more substantial pieces like the fuselage, and within space travel and exploration, FRP composites are contributing to the innovation of lightweight satellites and rockets.
+In both commercial and military aircraft, FRP composites are used in a variety of applications, including luggage bins, trolleys, radomes, brackets, and even more substantial structures like the fuselage.
+Within space travel and exploration, FRP composites are contributing to the innovation of lightweight satellites and rockets.

 Tunnels for Indoor Flight Chambers

 Indoor skydiving flight chambers rely on several critical components to ensure safe and enjoyable experiences for users.
-A combination of axial fans, air ducts, and turning vanes, wind tunnels drive air through the flight chamber to create the lift needed for flight.
+A combination of axial fans, air ducts, and turning vanes drives air through the flight chamber to create the lift needed for flight.

 In these instances, in place of concrete or metal, FRPs are used in air duct construction to reduce turbulence, reduce noise and vibration, and improve the overall aerodynamic performance of these systems.